-These cinnamon overnight oats are an easy, make-ahead breakfast for busy mornings.
+These maple cinnamon overnight oats are an easy, make-ahead breakfast for busy mornings.
 They have a satisfying, creamy texture and are filling, delicious, and nutrient dense.
-This gluten-free breakfast can easily be made vegan by using plant-based milk.

-What to serve with these cinnamon overnight oats
+What to serve with these maple cinnamon overnight oats

 These warmly spiced sauteed apples would be a delicious topping for these overnight oats.
 They’re vegan and refined sugar free.

 Ingredients and substitutions